dusty-nv/jetson-inference/README.md

 * SPACE = Toggle overlay (imagenet-camera only)

 ### Notes on Ethernet jitter (GigEVision)
 For testing (on the Jetson TX1) I selected an Intel PCIe Ethernet NIC device that has deeper buffers and can allows pause frames to be disabled.
 To optimise yournetwork interface device please run the script jetson-ethernet found in the jetson-scripts project under Abaco Systems.
+Ive had no issue running RGB8 encoded video streams at 1280x720@30Htz using this external NIC, total bandwidth consumed is aproximatly 82.2 Mb / Second for one stream.

 ## Links
 * [Abaco Systems](http://abaco.com)